RamirezLucas/Peerster/README.md

 ---

-## Notes on the GUI (webserver)
+## Webserver Implementation

 Requests handlers:

     * POST request to /message:    send a message
     * POST request to /node:       add a peer
     * GET request to  /message:    retrieve all non-displayed messages (polls every 3 seconds)
     * GET request to  /node:       retrieve all non-displayed peers (polls every 3 seconds)
     * GET request to  /id:         get the gossiper's name (displayed on top on chat window)

+    * GET request to  /in_message: retrieve all messages (used once when the page loads)
+    * GET request to  /in_node:    retrieve all peers (used once when the page loads)

 The implementation doesn't use `JQuery`, only standard `Javascript`.